 and add an additional signature line on the DIF for the other office’s management (branch chief or higher).

-04.03 Director, Division of Reactor Oversight, NRR/DRO
+04.03 Director and/or Deputy Director, Division of Reactor Oversight, NRR/DRO

 Coordinates inspection policies, programs, and guidance for nuclear reactors.

-Reviews and approves the content of new NMSS and NSIR documents, as well as those NRR documents with major revisions as they relate to the ROP inspection program.04.04 cROP/ROP Inspection Programs Division or Deputy Division Director: NRR/VPO, NRR/DRO, NSIR/DPR, and NSIR/DSO
+Reviews and approves the content of new NMSS and NSIR documents, as well as those NRR documents with major revisions as they relate to the ROP inspection program.
+Specific guidance is found in section 06.04.d.8 of this IMC.

+04.04 cROP/ROP Inspection Programs Division or Deputy Division Director: NRR/VPO, NRR/DRO, NSIR/DPR, and NSIR/DSO

 Reviews regional best practices and initiatives for possible incorporation into the construction reactor inspection program/reactor inspection program.

-Ensures that all new major revisions to IM documents conform to applicable program basis documentation.
+Ensures that all new and major revisions (as defined in section 06.04.d.8 of this IMC) to IM documents conform to applicable program basis documentation.

-Reviews and approves the content of new major revisions documents. (division directors or deputy division directors from NSIR must each DIF before sending the document to NRR for distribution unless otherwise noted.)
+Reviews and approves the content of new or major revisions (such as policy changes) to IM documents. (division directors or deputy division directors from NSIR must approve each DIF before sending the document to NRR for distribution unless otherwise noted.)

-Confirms that new document major revision meet the requirements of IMC prior to signing the DIF (xhibit ).
+Confirms that new IM documents and major revisions to existing documents meet the requirements of IMC 0040 prior to signing the DIF (exhibit 2).

+Director Vogtle Project Office (VPO)

+The VPO director is responsible for authorizing all major changes associated with the construction IM documents related to the cROP.

+The VPO director will forward IM documents through the NRR IM coordinator to DRO for final approval by the DRO/IRIB branch chief before issuance.
+This will ensure that changes made to Part 52 inspection documents do not conflict with the ROP.

-04.0 Non-ROP Inspection Programs Division or Deputy Division Directors: NMSS/NSIR
+04.05 Non-ROP Inspection Programs Division or Deputy Division Directors: NMSS/NSIR